By Mike Case

 Did you know the U.S. Navy has been caring for the medical needs of sailors and Marines since the military branch was first established in 1775?
 It’s true!

-One pillar of the Navy medicine today is the Naval Medical Service Corps, which was established on August 4, 1947 after World War II.
-The Medical Service Corps is made up of Naval officers who serve mainly as research scientists and medical specialists.
+One pillar of Navy medicine is the Naval Medical Service Corps, which was established on August 4, 1947 after World War II.

-The History of the Navy Medical Service Corps
+A Piece of American Military History: The Navy Medical Service Corps

 During WWII, the U.S. military faced a variety of unique medical, scientific and technical challenges as they tried to care for the health needs of service members fighting around the world.